 Check sizes range from $25,000 to $50,000 per investment.
 We make an effort to progress at least two investments per year, though numbers can vary.

 Who can apply to be considered for funding?

-Applications are accepted on a rolling basis.
+Applications are accepted on a rolling basis for consideration by the spring and fall Venture Lab courses.
 Those selected for consideration:

 - are created by USC students, alumni, faculty, or staff.
 We require a direct relationship between the founding team and USC.

 - are most often early-stage.
 We participate in the first institutional round, for which we require a product and, ideally, some market traction.
 [For select opportunities, we will co-invest with angels or invest in more mature ventures.]

 - have a dedicated team.
 We look for those committed to immediate advancement of the venture.

 - have a clear use-of-funds plan.
 We require a clearly articulated plan to tackle milestones, prove out a concept, and attract further funding.